-Connection Common Core State Standards for Mathematics, Geometry, Similarity, Right Triangles and Trigonometry #6-8 Grade 9-10): Understand that by similarity, side ratios in right triangles are properties of the angles in the triangle, eading to definitions of trigonometric ratios for acute angles.
-Explain and use the relationship between the sine and cosine of complementary angles.
-Use trigonometric ratios and the Pythagorean Theorem to solve right riangles in applied problems Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Right triangles Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words of right triangle word problems using illustrated phrase banks with a partner Complete right triangle word problems using sentence frames and word banks (e.g., sine, cosine, tangent, right triangle) Modify right triangle word problems using textbook models Compose right triangle word problems using textbook models and rubrics Compose right triangle word problems Level 6 - Rea and expressions, such as: Trigonometric functions (sine, cosine, tangent), Pythagorean Theorem, Hypotenuse, opposite, adjacent Cognitive Function: Students at all levels of English language proficiency CREATE word problems requiring the use of trigonometric ratios and the Pythagorean Theorem to solve.
+Connection (Grade 9-10): Undersi leading to definitions of and cosine of complet nmon Core State Standards for Mathematics, Geometry, Similarity, Right Triangles and Trigonometry #6-8 ade 9-10): Understand that by similarity, side ratios in right triangles are properties of the angles in the triangle, ling to definitions of trigonometric ratios for acute angles.
+Explain and use the relationship between the sine cosine of complementary angles.
+Use trigonometric ratios and the Pythagorean Theorem to solve right ngles in applied problems Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Right triangles Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words of right triangle word problems using illustrated phrase banks with a partner triangle word textbook models triangle word Compose right triangle word problems Level 6 - Rea tangent), Pythagorean Cognitive Function: Students at all levels of English language proficiency CREATE word problems requiring the use of trigonometric ratios and the Pythagorean Theorem to solve.
 Example Context for Language Use: Students write word problems that can be solved by using right triangles (e.g., finding the height of a tree by using its shadow), and trade with a classmate to solve each other's problems.

-Connection (Grades 9-12): The in variables; student org National Science Education Standards, Science as Inquiry, A2, Design and Conduct Scientific Investigations Grades 9-12): The investigation may also require student clarification of the question, method, controls, and ariables; student organization and display of data; student revision of methods and explanations; and a public presentation of the results with a critical response from peers.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Dependent & independent variables Identify the effect of modifying variables using illustrated word banks in small groups Give examples of the effect of modifying variables using illustrated word banks in small groups Describe the effect of modifying variables using graphic organizers in small groups Compare and contrast the effect of modifying variables using graphic organizers in small groups Report on the effect of modifying variables in small groups Level 6- Reachin 0 , Cognitive Function: Students at all levels of English language proficiency ANALYZE the effect of changing variables in an experiment.
+Grades 9-10 Amplified Strand Standard 4- Standard 4-Language of Science Connection National Science Education Standards, Science as Inquiry, A2, Design and Conduct Scientific Investigations (Grades 9-12): The investigation may also require student clarification of the question, method, controls, and variables; student organization and display of data; student revision of methods and explanations; and a public presentation of the results with a critical response from peers.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Dependent & independent variables Identify the effect of modifying variables using illustrated word banks in small groups Give examples of the effect of modifying variables using illustrated word banks in small groups Describe the effect of modifying variables using graphic organizers in small groups Compare and contrast the effect of modifying variables using graphic organizers in small groups Report on the effect of modifying variables in small groups Level 6- Reachin Cognitive Function: Students at all levels of English language proficiency ANALYZE the effect of changing variables in an experiment.